light0x00/parser-generator/README.md

 To generate First-Set,Follow-Set,LR-Automata,LR-Parsing-Table,➡️ [Try Online](https://light0x00.github.io/parser-generator/).

-It was done when i was learning 《Compilers Principles》.At present,It is not very convenient to use, I'll design a better one in future.

-My other project used this library to implement a [JSON interpreter](https://github.com/light0x00/jsonx), that can serve as a reference.
+It was done when i was learning 《Compilers Principles》.At present,It is not very convenient to use, my other project used this library to implement a [JSON interpreter](https://github.com/light0x00/jsonx), that can serve as a reference.